omaraflak/first-neural-network/README.md

     ./main

 # Network Class
-The Network class contains all the algorithm (gradient descent, backpropagation...)
+The Network class contains the gradient descent algorithm.

 Both **src/XOR** and **src/Digit-Recognition** are using it.
-It contains 4 methods:
+It contains only 4 methods:

     // make prediction
     Matrix<double> computeOutput(std::vector<double> input);